UBC-Thunderbots/Software/docs/code-style-guide.md

     * Exceptions:
       * Use "defense" in lieu of "defence" as it is more similar to the word "defensive".
       * Use "offense" in lieu of "offence".

+### Exceptions

+* Throwing an exception indicates that the AI has entered an unrecoverable state.
+* In almost all cases, it is preferable to return a `std::optional` type, so the caller has to handle the case of the called function "failing", perhaps alongside some logging that the error occured.

 ### Miscellaneous